Vrund1133/VrundRug/README.md

 This is my assignment 01

-It is based on MVC, I made a fictional Rug company application where you can fing its properties and buy it.
+It is based on MVC, I made a fictional Rug company application where you can find its properties and buy it.